fabian-gubler/.dotfiles/RESOURCES.md

-# Todo: Music Production

 # Getting Started

-## Consolidated advice from multiple reddit posts:
+## Consolidated advice (multiple Reddit Posts) on best wya to start with Nix:

 Start with Package Manager